Donald W. Wyatt Detention Facility: Protest

 Protests against the Wyatt started when the facility renewed its contract with ICE in March, 2019.
 On March 28, a group of local activists from Central Falls led a march from City Hall to the detention center.

 That summer, the Jewish organization Never Again Action organized a protest on July 3, at which 18 people were arrested, and another protest on August 14, at which a Wyatt employee drove his truck into the crowd.
 Since then, a variety of local groups have continued protesting the facility.

 Escapes

 James Morales was discovered missing from the Wyatt Detention Facility in Central Falls on Saturday, Dec.
 31 2016, at around 10 p.m.
 He had been detained at the facility since Dec.
 3, 2015, on federal criminal charges brought in U.S. District Court in Worcester, Massachusetts.

-Since the escape was reported to law enforcement by the Wyatt staff, federal, state and local authorities in multiple jurisdictions investigated and analyzed numerous leads on Morales’ potential whereabouts.
-Additionally, law enforcement continues to analyze and follow up on information gathered from locations Morales may have visited since his escape, as well as from evidence seized by law enforcement.

-Morales is a former U.S. Army reservist who was being held for allegedly stealing six assault rifles and 10 handguns from the Lincoln Stoddard Army Reserve Center in Worcester in 2015.

-It is believed that Morales fled into Attleboro, where a Massachusetts State Police dog followed his trail to an overpass, where bloody prison clothing was found.
-Authorities believe Morales got into a car at that point.

-According to police, Morales may also have stolen a green Chevrolet Lumina with Rhode Island license plate 408696 from a Burger King lot in Attleboro at about 7:30 a.m.
-Sunday.

 Morales was captured five days after his escape by a Massachusetts State Trooper and two Somerville Police detectives in Somerville following a foot pursuit, after Morales attempted to rob a Bank of America in Somerville, Mass.